cicorias/Castle-Winbuntu/README.md

 ### Vim plugins

 I love, love, love vim-plug.
 You will too.
-I promise:) https://github.com/junegunn/vim-plug
+I promise :) https://github.com/junegunn/vim-plug

 1. Vimplug Install: `curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`
 1. Add a vim-plug section to your ~/.vimrc (or ~/.config/nvim/init.vim for Neovim): https://github.com/junegunn/vim-plug#usage
-1. Setting up YouCompleteeMe is unfortunately still a WIP at the moment, mainly due to the older versions of vim packaged with both Ubuntu Trusty and Xenial.
+1. Setting up YouCompleteMe is unfortunately still a WIP at the moment, mainly due to the older versions of vim packaged with both Ubuntu Trusty and Xenial.
 If you want Vim 8 (like I typically do) then you'll need to build this from source by following the instructions here: https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source .
-There are a whole bunch of other things you'll need to sort out if you want golang completion to work properly (again, still a wip for me currently), like using a combination of YCM with vim-git, and pulling in additonal binaries, etc...I'll add more to this section once I get this figured out (It's working on Centos 7 for me now...but WSL with Xenial is still not quite useable...)
+There are a whole bunch of other things you'll likely need to sort out if you want, for instance, golang completion to work properly (again, still a wip for me currently), and likely end up with a combination of YCM with vim-git pulling in additonal binaries, etc...I'll add more to this section once I get this figured out (It's working on Centos 7 for me now...but WSL with Xenial is still eluding me slightly...)

 ### Fonts